Why do companies pay dividends? When does a company issue dividends, and what does quarterly income mean for your investments?

 Paying a dividend reliably is a sign of the business's strength.
 Risky businesses can't pay reliable dividends for long.

-Dividends are Paid to Attract Investors
+Dividends Attract Investors

 Paying a dividend can attract a different type of investor, one less interested in speculation and quick turnaround.
 Some people—especially retirees or people otherwise living off of investment income—rely on quarterly dividend checks the way workers rely on paychecks.
 These investors could perhaps make more money investing in growth stocks, not dividend stocks (dividend yield is rarely the 8% you might expect from the S&P 500 index over time), but they want the reliability of this quarterly income.
 (This strategy from high dividend paying stocks might lead to less volatility of the stock's price, but that's hard to measure.)